guiguito/flutter_dollar_gesture_detector/README.md

 This recognizer :
 - detects gestures that are done with a single uninterrupted gesture,
-- needs to be given a set of gestures he can detect to work,
+- needs to be given a set of gestures it can detect to work,
 - will always give an answer and returns the gesture detected to be the most similar to the gesture you analyze.
 The gesture detected is provided with a score indicating how similar it is.
 - can be given your own gestures to detect.